CedricNtwari/money-transfer/README.md

 ![Colors used](assets/images/color.png)

 These colors reflect the elegance and sophistication of Swiss currency and create a visually appealing user experience.

-## Technologies

-- **Frontend:** We use a combination of HTML, CSS, and JavaScript to deliver a responsive and visually appealing user interface.

 ## Testing